 Your GP can often diagnose allergic rhinitis from your symptoms and medical history.

-Your GP may examine the inside of your nose to check for nasal polyps.
+They may examine the inside of your nose to check for nasal polyps.

-Nasal polyps are fleshy swellings that grow from the lining of your nose or sinuses (the small cavities inside your nose).
+Nasal polyps are fleshy swellings that grow on the lining of your nose or sinuses (the small cavities inside your nose).
 The swelling that happens as a result of allergic rhinitis can cause nasal polyps.

 Allergy testing